Digital Inventories

 Barriers To Adoption

-If the digital inventory system used to create the inventory and bar code stickers at origin cannot interchange data digitally to the warehouse providing SIT services, the digital inventory must be printed onto the piece of paper, and we are right back to where we started with an analog handwritten inventory with improved penmanship.
+If the digital inventory system used to create the inventory and bar code labels at origin is unable to interchange data digitally to the warehouse providing Storage in Transit services, the digital inventory is printed onto a piece of paper.
+This brings us right back to the barely legible analog handwritten inventory of old.

 Interoperability refers to the ability of different computer systems to exchange and make use of information.
-Without a solution to interoperability between the various computer systems, digital inventories will only produce a nicely printed paper inventory at origin.
+Without a solution to interoperability between the various computer systems, digital inventories will only produce a nice pdf file or printed document.
+It’s still valuable if it has sufficient information, but not very conducive to any kind of machine-based inventory control.

 Innovative Solutions Arrive

 Some software providers are recognizing these barriers to adoption and have brought innovative solutions to the market that deal effectively with the challenges.
-Moving service providers that are still coming to grips with automation, can now implement lightweight applications that require little or no investment in new hardware.
+Moving service providers that are still coming to grips with automation can now implement lightweight applications that require little or no investment in new hardware and only minimum upfront commitment in terms of recurring and setup fees.
 Apps can be downloaded to existing smartphones and the user interfaces are designed for rapid familiarization and adoption.

 Some digital inventory system providers are now rolling out systems that bypass the need for interoperability altogether, at least in the inventory creation, check-off and chain of custody processes.
-This is achieved through the deployment of lightweight apps can be instantly downloaded onto smart phones and tablets.
-A moving company can “push” a link to a van operator by text message.
-Clicking on the link downloads the lightweight app along with the necessary shipment related information to the van operator’s smart phone.
+This is achieved through the deployment of lightweight apps which can be instantly downloaded onto smart phones and tablets.
+A moving company can “push” a link to a van operator/subcontractor by text or email message.
+Clicking on the link downloads the lightweight app along with the individual shipment related information to the driver’s or crew leader’s smart phone or tablet.

-While the app is lightweight, it is full featured permitting the van operator to efficiently create a digital inventory.
-When the inventory is complete, the van operator can either pass the smart phone to the customer to review and sign or push a link via the cloud to the customer to complete the review and sign off.
-The van operator can now push the completed, signed inventory back to the moving company.
+While the app is lightweight, it is full featured permitting the driver/crew leader to efficiently create a digital inventory.
+When the inventory is complete, the crew leader can either pass the smart phone to the customer to review and sign or share the inventory pdf with the customer instantly to complete the review and sign off.
+The crew leader finishes the job by pushing the completed, signed inventory back to the moving company.

-At destination, if SIT is required; the moving company can push a link to the warehouse which allows them to download a Checkoff App to complete checkoff, sometimes called bingo sheet, process.
-At time of final delivery to the customer’s residence, the link can be sent to the delivery crew leader or the transferee who can download the app, and origin inventory to complete the checkoff process at residence.
+At the next warehouse, be it still at origin or destination, if Storage in Transit is required; the moving company can push a link to the warehouse which allows them to download a Checkoff App, sometimes called a “bingo sheet”, to complete the process.
+At time of final delivery to the customer’s residence, the link can be sent to the delivery crew leader or the transferee who can download the app, and origin inventory to complete the delivery checkoff process at residence.
 The checkoff summary document (pdf) containing photos of damaged articles and unmarked packages along with signatures can be shared immediately with all the key stakeholders in the relocation.

 Feedback from initial trials is positive and point to ready acceptance by service providers and van operators.